-Transitional and Vocational Opportunities
+Transitional, Vocational, and Gap Year Opportunities

 Anchor Academy provides transitional and vocational experiences that focus on developing students' individual strengths and interests.
 On-campus and community-based activities are geared towards developing life and work skills pertinent to post-secondary success.
-Each student has the opportunity to develop their own roadmap for educational, financial, and career exploration with the support of the Vocational Coordinator.
+Each student has the opportunity to develop their own roadmap for educational, financial, and career exploration with the support of Anchor Academy staff.